SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 On one hand, these indicators are published at different frequencies.
 For example, we have indicators such as GDP, which is released on a quarterly basis, PMI (Purchasing Managers' Index), which is released monthly, or even indicators released at higher frequencies like electricity usage, market data and so on.
 On the other hand, the release schedule can vary significantly for different indicators.
 For instance, GDP and Industrial Production  are typically released more than one month after the reporting period, while PMI is usually released immediately after the reporting period.

-How to handle such a complex data flow?
-Here it comes the nowcast model.
-Orginally developed with the main focus to monitor GDP growth, the nowcast model provide a cohesive statatistical framework to handdle this mixed frequency and ragged economic data flow.
+Fortunately, we have the nowcast model at our disposal to navigate this complex data flow.
+Originally developed with a primary focus on monitoring GDP growth, the nowcast model provides a cohesive statistical framework to effectively handle the irregular and mixed-frequency nature of economic data.
+This model empowers us to establish a robust system that continually updates our insights on economies based on the incremental release of data, regardless of its irregular frequency and release schedule.

 ### The Dynamic Factor modeling of Economic Indicators <a name="dfm"></a>